xyNNN/unicorn/docs/source/converters.rst

      */
     public function convert(ConvertibleValue $from, Unit $to): ConvertibleValue;

-Here is a quick example that shows how to convert 110 centimeters to meters:
+Here is a quick example that shows how to convert `110 centimeters` to `meters`:

 .. code-block:: php

+    <?php
     $converter = new LengthConverter();

     $result = $converter->convert(new ConvertibleValue('110', $converter::$centimeter), $converter::$meter);